Articles on basic care and considerations for new or prospective owners.

 - That most babies will go through a period of "quilling" and will be very grumpy for a while.
 You will need to hold your hedgie baby anyway, if you want to keep it from learning that being grumpy is a good way to get people to leave it alone.

-- That it will probably need at least one trip to the vet for mites in its lifetime.
-The little pests are not species-specific, and can come from sources like bedding or other animals.
+- That it may need at least one trip to the vet in its lifetime.

 - That your hedgehog may never actively seek you out for companionship.
 Some hedgehogs do, but most just think humans are just something cool to climb on.